Fibern/Mini-Total-Commander/README.md

 # Mini-Total-Commander
-Simple app made in C# with WPF that alows you to copy files
+Simple app that alows user to copy files